anuragmishrash/appointment-scheduler/DEPLOYMENT_GUIDE.md

 5. Deploy

 #### Backend Deployment with Render
 Follow the Render deployment steps above, but make sure to:
-1. Set the `TIMEZONE` environment variable to match your primary user base
+1. Set the `TZ` environment variable to match your primary user base
 2. Update the server CORS configuration to allow requests from your Vercel frontend domain

 ### AWS Deployment